-Light, sweet, and refreshing.
+It’s not just for margaritas, my friends!
+Lime is great to have in your arsenal for cleaning, cooking, and refreshing your surroundings.
 True to the scent of fresh-squeezed limes, this essential oil has an uplifting aroma that stimulates the senses.
 Add a burst of flavor to guacamole, beverages, or desserts.
 It is a favorite in our cooking recipes.
-Lime is a great oil to have in your arsenal for cleaning, cooking, and refreshing your surroundings.
-Lime essential oil is perfect for the skin and in personal care products.
-Find out more about lime essential oil.
-It’s not just for margaritas, my friends!
+Find out more about Lime Essential Oil.

 Lime Essential Oil

 - Key lime

 Historical Uses for Lime Essential Oil